 Hüseyin Emre Ceyhun

 Hi!
-I am a PhD candidate in the Department of Politics at Princeton University and also a fellow at the Center for Statistics and Machine Learning and the Center for International Security Studies
+I am a PhD candidate in the Department of Politics at Princeton University, and a fellow at both the Center for Statistics and Machine Learning and the Center for International Security Studies.
+My research broadly focuses on the comparative politics of authoritarian institutions, digital media, and public opinion, with a regional emphasis on the Middle East and North Africa.

-My most recent projects examine the reflection of authoritarian mindset on educational and associational landscape in Turkey and the relationship between repression and co-optation in authoritarian contexts.
-My work was previously published at Refugee Survey Quarterly, and other outlets.
-For detailed description of my projects, please check my Research page!
+In my dissertation, I explore how the rise of new communication technologies is reshaping intra-party dynamics within incumbent authoritarian parties.
+My recent projects investigate how authoritarian mindsets influence educational and associational landscapes in Turkey, as well as the relationship between repression and co-optation in authoritarian contexts.
+My work has been published in Refugee Survey Quarterly and other outlets.
+For more details on my research, please visit my Research page!

-My work was funded by Princeton’s Mamdouha S. Bobst Center for Peace and Justice, Center for International Security Studies, and Princeton Institute for International and Regional Studies.
-I hold a Master of Arts with High Honors in Economics from Sabanci University, Turkey and a Bachelor of Arts with High Honors in Political Science and International Relations from Bogazici University, Turkey.
+My research has been supported by Princeton’s Mamdouha S. Bobst Center for Peace and Justice, the Center for International Security Studies, and the Princeton Institute for International and Regional Studies.
+I hold a Master of Arts with High Honors in Economics from Sabanci University, and a Bachelor of Arts with High Honors in Political Science and International Relations from Bogazici University.